mohan-chinnappan-n/shell-scripts/clean_pkg.md

 # Package.xml cleanup

-- Remove items with items like: engine.d ids.d
+- Remove items with items like: engine.d lds.d

 - In the terminal go to the folder with package.xml